asaPUP/Java-Spring-Workshop/README.md

 # Videoclub Administration Web App
- Fully functional Videoclub Administrarion Web App using Java Spring Framework, CSS, HTML and JavaScript, which was worth of an internship at the university’s Departamento de  Desarrollo de Sistemas (Systems Development Department).
+ Fully functional Videoclub Administrarion Web App using Java Spring Framework, CSS, HTML and JavaScript, as well as PosgreSQL for database administration.
+This project was worth of an internship at the UABC's Departamento de Desarrollo de Sistemas (Systems Development Department).